Retrieving data with Perl DBI DBD::ODBC

 }

-This is fine but what if we want to execute the query multiple times with different values for $var.
-We can repeat the $sql assignement with different $var and re-run $dbh->prepare but this is inefficient because it causes the ODBC driver and database to re-parse the SQL each time and is unnecessary.
+This is fine but what if we want to execute the query multiple times with different values for $var?
+We can repeat the $sql assignment with different $var values and re-run $dbh->prepare, but this is inefficient because it causes the ODBC driver and database to re-parse the SQL each time, which is unnecessary.

 my @row; # row data